etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 >
 > [[5\]](#_ftn5) For example the following webpages http://www.examplewebsite.co.uk/webpage1 and http://www.examplewebsite.co.uk/webpage2 are part of the http://www.examplewebsite.co.uk/ website.

-We firstly analyse websites with a unique postcode included in all their archived webpages.
+We firstly analyse websites with one unique postcode included in all their archived webpages.
 As per Blazquez and Domenech (2018) we expect these websites to represent economic activities trading in the unique location included in the archived webpages.
 Then, as a robustness check we repeat our analysis for websites with up to 10 unique postcodes and the results remain at large the same.
 Considering all the above, we are confident that our geolocation process is meaningful and informative.

 ---

 **Besides those from web data, other input features for RF (i.e., employment, and population density) used in this study have not been justified on the selection.
 Why these two?
 And why not to include other potential features?**

-We have now added the following paragraph in the Data section in p. **TO ADD**:
+We have now added the following paragraph in the Data section in p.
+11:

 > These control variables (employment and population density) are included following gravity-type functions that are common when estimating economic flows between two geographical points (trade, migration, commuting, etc.).
 Such models normally use attraction factors (as the masses of the two regions) such as gross income in the region/country (Anderson and van Wincoop, 2003; Riddington et al., 2006), or employment as a proxy when Gross Value Added (GVA) or GDP data is not available  (Kimura and Lee, 2006).
 Also, employment by sector is often used in the estimation process of regionalization of Input-Output models by the means of Location Quotients (Flegg and Webber, 2000).
 We choose employment because it is also available at a more disaggregated geographical level.
 Population density controls for the agglomeration of the regions complementing the employment variable in determining the economic size of the bodies (Greene, 2013).
 Distance works as a resistance effect.
 In addition, given the aim of the paper to predict interregional trade flows, we opted towards parsimony and, therefore, we tried to minimise the number of predictors.